Muhand/myVoiceWebsite/README.md

 ## <a name="Installing"></a>Installing
 A step by step series of steps that will have you install the appropriate enviornment.

-After installing Gitbash, Virtualbox and Vagrant from the [Prerequisites](#Prerequisites) sections, follow this guide.
+After installing Gitbash, Virtualbox and Vagrant from the [Prerequisites](#Prerequisites) section, follow this guide.

 1. Open Git Bash and navigate to a place where you want to clone this project
   1. Make folder for The Project